 Today we meet another “sense of place” artist, Mary Stephens.
 Born and educated in Oklahoma, this quiet, astute artist learned from each of her life stages and represented them in her abstract art works.

-“Sense of Place” Activity by Mary Helen Maskill:
+Learn more about artist Mary Stephens and enjoy a “Sense of Place” Activity by Mary Helen Maskill.

 Feel Closer to the Natural World

 As the weather warms, we want the outdoors.
 Being outside inspires us to create art in the style of nationally known artist Andy Goldsworthy and get to know the art elements shape, line, color, and texture!